“Can you give me some guidance on how to become a male escort?”

 You may notice that, throughout this article, I haven’t actually answered the original question.
 Instead of explaining, ‘How to become an escort’ I’ve attempted to answer the question ‘Should you become an escort?’
 There’s a reason for this.
 The fact that you’re asking ‘how’, means you’re probably not familiar enough with the sex industry to know how all of this works.
 And if you’re asking me rather than doing your own research and making your own connections, it could mean you’re not ready.

-For most guys, the answer is, ‘It’s probably not right for you’.
+For most straight guys, the answer is, ‘Male escorting probably isn't right for you’.

 Thanks for sticking with me through all of this tough love!
 I think it’s better to know the facts now, so you can make an informed choice.